The Secret Ingredient: How Miranda Lambert’s Crunchy Fruit Transforms Tuna Salad

 How do apples contribute to the nutritional value of tuna salad?

-Apples are a good source of fiber, which aids in digestion and promotes a healthy bowel.
-They also contain important vitamins and minerals that complement the nutrients already found in tuna.
+Apples are a great source of dietary fiber, which aids in digestion and helps promote a feeling of fullness.
+They also contain important vitamins and minerals that complement the protein and healthy fats found in tuna.
+A single apple provides a dose of Vitamin C (an antioxidant), Vitamin K, and Potassium, adding a fresh nutritional boost to a classic dish.

 Can I use other fruits besides apples in tuna salad?